howsoai/platform-installation-examples/common/README.md

 ### Login to the Howso Platform

 Navigate to the User Management Service (UMS) first.
-Proceed passed the certificate warning.
+Proceed past the certificate warning.
 Login with the default admin credentials (platform-admin/platform).
 You will be prompted to change the password.

 https://management.local.howso.com/